Thomas-Walker-Lynch/project-enviroment/README.md

 ```

-If you need to modify a script in `project_share` and do not want to shar the changes with
+If you need to modify a script in `project_share` and do not want to share the changes with
 the team, make a copy of the script in your own bin directory and modify it there.  note
-~/bin: will appear before ~/bin/project_share, so the changed script will get picked up
+`~/bin` appears before `~/bin/project_share`, so the changed script will get picked up
 instead of the `project_share` version.
+For project specific scripts put them in
+the project environment `env/bin`.
+Be sure to add `env/bin` to the path in the
+`env/bin/init.sh` script.

 `project_share` is a repo, and I created it with the commands: